ArnaudRinquin/atom-language-gettext/README.md

 * `msg` -> `msgid + msgstr`
 * `msgc` -> `msgctxt + msgid + msgstr`

+The last `tab` navigation position is conveniently placed on a new line so you can chain quickly.

 Originally [converted](http://atom.io/docs/latest/converting-a-text-mate-bundle)
 from the [Gettext TextMate bundle](https://github.com/textmate/gettext.tmbundle).